course-details-portlet

 Mandatory activities:

-• Oral presentation of own project and feedback on fellow students' presentations.
+• Oral presentation of own project and give feedback to fellow students' presentations.

 • Minimum two meetings with the supervisor during the writing process.